+Indirect Free-Kick

-Indirect Free-Kick This signal shall be maintained until the kick has been taken.
+This signal shall be maintained until the kick has been taken and retained until the ball has been played or touched by another player or goes out of play.

 Direct Free-Kick The hand and arm clearly indicate the direction.